North Pennines: Natural history

 In the North Pennines National Landscape area are: 40% of the UK's upland hay meadows; 30% of England's upland heathland and 27% of its blanket bog; 80% of England's black grouse (and also breeding short-eared owl, ring ouzel, common snipe and common redshank); 36% of the National Landscape area is designated as Sites of Special Scientific Interest; red squirrels, otters and rare arctic alpine plants; 22,000 pairs of breeding waders and one of England's biggest waterfalls – High Force.
 The area shares a boundary with the Yorkshire Dales National Park in the south and extends as far as the Tyne Valley, just south of Hadrian's Wall in the north.

 The North Pennines are notable for rare flora and fauna, including wild alpine plants not found elsewhere in Britain.
 It is also home to red squirrels and diverse birds of prey.
 The impressive landscape of the North Pennines – from High Force on the River Tees to the sweeping valley of High Cup Gill above Dufton – are the product of millions of years of geological processes.
 The worldwide significance of the geology found in the area was recognised in 2003 when the National Landscape became Britain's first European Geopark.
 A year later the area become one of the founding members of the UNESCO-assisted Global Geopark family and in 2015 it was accorded official status as a UNESCO Global Geopark.
 Geoparks are areas with outstanding geological heritage where this is being used to support sustainable development.

 Another of the North Pennines' oddities is that it is home to England's only named wind, the Helm Wind.
 It has caught out many walkers traversing the plateaux around Cross Fell, the Eden Valley fellside, and the valleys between Alston and Dufton.

 Recreation

 One of the many walking routes in the North Pennines is Isaac's Tea Trail, a circular route of 37 mi around the area, running from Ninebanks via Allendale, Nenthead and Alston.
-The Pennine Way also crossed the area, including one of the most celebrated stretches through Teesdale, a lush valley with dramatic river scenery including the twin attractions of High Force and Cauldron Snout.
+The Pennine Way also crossed the area, including a stretch through Teesdale, a lush valley with dramatic river scenery including the twin attractions of High Force and Cauldron Snout.